getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 ## 16. The Diff Harness

 The diff harness (in `test.js`) compares the new tokenizer's output against the legacy hand-written tokenizer (`orig-tokenizer.js`).
 It is not part of the tokenizer proper but is the test-of-record for grain parity.

 Components:

 - `tokenize(input)`: from `tokenizer.js`.
-Async generator yielding committed tokens.
+Async generator yielding
+  committed tokens with PascalCase `type` strings.
 - `origTokenize(input)`: from `orig-tokenizer.js`.
-Async generator yielding tokens.
+Async generator
+  yielding tokens with UPPERCASE_SNAKE `type` strings.
+- `normalizeOrigStream(legacyStream)`: adapter that renames
+  `token.type` from UPPERCASE_SNAKE to PascalCase via a mechanical pass (`OPEN_PAREN` → `OpenParen`, etc.); leaves `value` / `start` / `end` untouched.
-- `diffStream(input)`: async generator walking both streams in lockstep, yielding `{kind: "match"|"diff", index, ...}` events.
+- `diffStream(input)`: async generator walking the normalized legacy stream and the new tokenizer stream in lockstep, yielding `{kind: "match"|"diff", index, ...}` events.
 - `diff(input)`: convenience accumulator over `diffStream` for callers wanting a summary object.

-No intermediate normalization is needed: the new tokenizer emits at the same grain as the legacy (basic strings as `DOUBLE_QUOTE` + STRING content + `DOUBLE_QUOTE`; escaped numbers as `ESCAPE` + `NUMBER`; etc.).
-The harness is a direct lockstep walk.
+Token grain matches on both sides — basic strings as `DoubleQuote` + `String` content + `DoubleQuote`; escaped numbers as `Escape` + `Number`; etc. — so the harness is a direct lockstep walk after type-name normalization.
+No content coalescing is needed.

 The diff harness is the source of truth for "does the new tokenizer match the legacy."
-A change to either side must preserve diff-cleanliness on the smoke-test suite.
+A change to either side must preserve diff- cleanliness on the smoke-test suite (88 inputs as of last sweep).

 ## 17. Streaming-Output Semantics